NOC-OI/python-advanced-esces/_episodes/08-cartopy.md

 # Adding Country/Region boundaries

 Cartopy has many common map features including coastlines, lakes, rivers, country boundaries and state/region boundaries that it can draw.
 These are all available in the `cartopy.feature` library and can be added using the `add_features` function on a subplot axis.

 ~~~
+import cartopy.feature as cfeature
 fig = plt.figure(figsize=(10,5))
 axis = fig.add_subplot(1, 1, 1, projection=ccrs.PlateCarree())
 dataset.tempanomaly.sel(time="2000-01-15").plot(ax = axis, transform=ccrs.PlateCarree())